 Restricts the calculation to the subset of particles that are currently selected.

 This option selects the axes of the simulation cell along which the bins are created.
 It determines the dimensionality of the generated grid.

 Number of bins in each of the active binning directions.

 - Reduction operation

 The type of reduction operation to be carried out.
-Available are sum, mean, min or max.
-There is an additional option Sum divided by bin volume, which sums over all particles of a bin and then divides the result by the volume of the bin.
-This option is intended to compute pressure (or stress) within bins from the per-atom virial.
+Available are sum, mean, min, and max.
+There is an additional option sum divided by bin volume, which sums over all particles of a bin and then divides the result by the volume of the bin.
+This operation is useful for computing pressure (or stress) within bins from the per-atom virial.